linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/A Primer on Currency Derivatives Original.md

 per dollar, the speculator will lose part of his initial investment.

-To gain leverage, the speculator might have bought 200 European call options that gave her the right to buy 1.25 billion yen for 97 yen per dollar, or  $.0103 / \yen$ , in 30 days for a premium of  $.0001 / \yen$ , or  $125,000$ .
-If the exchange rate in 30 days turned out to be 95 yen per dollar, the speculator could buy 1.25 billion yen for  $.0103 / \yen$  and sell them for  $.0105 / \yen$ , yielding a profit of \$250,000.
+To gain leverage, the speculator might have bought 200 European call options that gave her the right to buy 1.25 billion yen for 97 yen per dollar, or $0.0103/yen, in 30 days for a premium of $0.0001/yen, or $125,000.
+If the exchange rate in 30 days turned out to be 95 yen per dollar, the speculator could buy 1.25 billion yen for $0.0103/yen and sell them for $0.0105/yen, yielding a profit of $250,000.
 Thus, the monthly return on this investment is 100 percent.
 Of course, this higher return comes with much greater risk.
-If the exchange rate happens to be above 97 yen per dollar on the option's expiration date, the speculator will not exercise the options and will lose the entire \$125,000 investment.
+If the exchange rate happens to be above 97 yen per dollar on the option's expiration date, the speculator will not exercise the options and will lose the entire $125,000 investment.

-# RISKINESS OF DERIVATIVES
+## RISKINESS OF DERIVATIVES

 Some Option Risk Measures.
 Professional users of derivatives assess the risk of currency options by examining how the option price changes with respect to small changes in underlying variables, such as the exchange rate.
 For example, consider a European call on the yen.
 Suppose the dollar price of the yen rises.
 Then, the price of the call will rise as well, since it is now more likely that the exchange rate will end up higher at the expiration date, and hence it is more likely that the call will ultimately be exercised at a profit.
 A number known as delta measures how much the call price changes for small changes in the exchange rate.
 If the delta of the European call is 0.5, the call price will rise half as fast as the exchange rate rises.